EECS2030Z Test 2

 Provide the Javadoc necessary to exactly reproduce the API documentation

-for the constructor Counter(String name, int value)
+for the constructor Counter(String name, int value) from

 Question 2.